How to Make Greek Style Turkey Burgers with Tzatziki Sauce

 - The best tip I can give you is not to overwork the turkey.
 Instead, gently combine all the ingredients using your hands, careful not to over-mix.

 - These are not beef burgers, so I suggest you don't eat them bloody rare like some people like their beef, but also be careful not to let them overcook until they are inedible.
 The exact times will depend on your grill's temperature and the turkey burger's thickness.

 - ¼ cup Feta cheese crumbled

 - Spray oil for the grill or any oil to coat the grill

 Making the Turkey Burgers

-- Add the turkey burgers and grill for 4 - 5 minutes until nice grill marks form on the one side of the burger.
+- Add the turkey burgers and grill for 4 - 5 minutes until nice grill marks form on one side of the burger.
 Flip and continue cooking for 3 - 5 more minutes until the burgers are cooked to your liking.

-- Just like a beef hamburger, you want to let the juices inside the burger to redistribute throughout the meat.
+- Just like a beef hamburger, you want to let the juices inside the burger redistribute throughout the meat.